joshcarp/python-data-science/README.md

 This snippet is used to classify what language a text is by slicing up strings up into "trigramm"

 ## How does it work?
+### Training

-1. Take a sentence in any particular language and slice it up into 3 letter slices:
+- Take a sentence in any particular language and slice it up into 3 letter slices:

 "my name is josh" --> ["my ", "nam", " e i" "s j", "osh"] (this includes spaces)